jmtilli/micronovaxrd/README-1st.txt

 IMPORTANT NOTE:

-Even though the program can be started by double-clicking xrd.jar, starting it this way limits the maximum memory allocation to 64 MB, which is not enough.
+If you are running on a really old computer with either Java 1.5 or a gigabyte of memory or less, you should use run.bat (for Windows) or run.sh (for Unix-like operating systems) to start the program.
+Starting the program by double-clicking xrd.jar limits the maximum memory allocation to a value too small.
 Hitting the memory limit will result in unpredictable behavior.
-You should use run.bat or run.sh to start the program (run.bat is for Windows and run.sh for Unix-like operating systems).
+This note does not apply to modern computers with both a Java version greater than 1.5 and 2 gigabytes of memory or more.
+With modern computers, you may start the program by double-clicking xrd.jar.